RisingStack/anchor/README.md

 ### Example

-For more detailed examples check out `./example` folder.
+For more detailed examples like sub-charts check out the `./example` folder.

 ```js
 const anchor = require('@risingstack/anchor')